apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Post removal steps ➡️

-StorageClass defined in ConfigMap *automagic* in *variables.sh* in variable *STORAGE_CLASS_NAME* was set as Default, you may want choose some other Default Storage Class.

 On ROKS, you may want to revert the actions of node labeling for DB2 "no root squash" from https://www.ibm.com/docs/en/db2/11.5?topic=requirements-cloud-file-storage

 During deployment various CustomResourceDefinitions were created, you may want to remove them.